Updated

 Second, it is not high-volume reply automation at scale.
 The case against is at the voice-corrosive-versus-voice-rich split above; the volume-at-scale workflow is structurally incompatible with the voice-rich cadence cap.

-Third, it is not general AI writing assistants used for replies without voice training.
-The cost-per-month differential between a general AI tool used for replies and a voice-trained tool is dwarfed by the reputational-capital value the voice-trained workflow protects.
-Running the reply cadence above with ChatGPT or Claude prompted in real-time produces helpful-assistant default register replies that the audience pattern-matches as not-the-writer within scrolling distance, which collapses the cadence's compounding direction.
-The deeper argument for why general AI tools converge on the helpful-assistant register regardless of prompting is at why all AI-written tweets sound the same.
+Third, it is not general AI writing assistants used for replies without voice training; the reputational-capital reasons are in the dedicated section above.
+The cost-per-month differential between a general AI tool and a voice-trained tool is dwarfed by the reputational-capital value the voice-trained workflow protects, and running the cadence on a real-time-prompted general model reintroduces both the helpful-assistant register and the tab-switch.

 The one-line answer